Scalefree hardness of average-case Euclidean TSP approximation: Asymptotic length of scalefree heuristics

-\textbf{Claim:} There exists $C>0$ so that if $H$ is scalefree, then $\nu_\Xi\geq Cn$ w.h.p.
+\textbf{Claim:} There exists $C>0$ so that if $H$ is scalefree, then $\nu_\Lambda\geq Cn$ w.h.p.

-Note that the claim immediately implies the theorem: in the rescaled torus $[0,t]^d$, the heuristic pays a total error of $\d\cdot \nu_\Xi$, and rescaling by $t=n^{1/d}$, this gives Theorem \ref{t.length}.
+Note that the claim immediately implies the theorem: in the rescaled torus $[0,t]^d$, the heuristic pays a total error of $\d_1\cdot \nu_\Lambda$, and rescaling by $t=n^{1/d}$, this gives Theorem \ref{t.length}.

-\begin{proof}[Proof of the Claim] Each aligned copy $Z$ consists of three copies $Z'\approx_\e \Pi_H(\cA_0,n_0)$, and when $Z$ fails to have property $\Xi_X$, Lemma \ref{l.P3} implies that at least one of the copies $Z'$ is transited by $T_H$ in a single path.
-Fixing a choice of such a copy $Z'$, Lemma \ref{l.Piset} gives that at least one of the four copies $M_i$ of $\cM_H$ in $Z'$ (and so one of the twelve copies of $\cM_H$ in $Z$) satisfies hypotheses \ref{p.atapath} and \ref{p.angle} of Definition \ref{d.scalefree}.
-Therefore, on this copy $M_i$, we must have one of the three possible outcomes \ref{p.predictable}, \ref{p.unstable}, or \ref{p.shortened} for the behavior of $H$ in $M_i$.
-When $\Xi_X$ fails for $Z$, we thus can fix a choice of such a copy $M_i$, which we call the \emph{primal} copy $M_i$ in $Z$, and we say that $Z$ (without property $\Xi_X$) has property $\La_X$ if the primal $M_i$ satisfies case \ref{p.unstable} of the implication in Definition \ref{d.scalefree}.
-We let $\nu_\La$ be the number of aligned copies of $Z$ with property $\Lambda$.
+\begin{proof}[Proof of the Claim] Each $\d$-separated copy $Z$ itself consists of three different copies $Z_1,Z_2,Z_3\approx_\ep\Pi_H(\cA_0,N_0)$, and when $Z$ fails to have property $\Lambda_X$, Lemma \ref{l.P3} implies that at least one of the copies $Z_j$ is transited by $T_H$ in a single path.
+Fixing a choice of such a copy $Z_j$, Lemma \ref{l.Piset} gives that at least one of the four copies $M_i$ of $\cM^g_H$ in $Z_j$ (and so one of the twelve copies of $\cM^g_H$ in $Z$) satisfies hypotheses \ref{p.atapath} and \ref{p.angle} of Definition \ref{d.scalefree}.
+Of course, by construction of $\cM_H$, hypothesis \ref{p.protected} is satisfied at the center of the copy.
+Moreover, with at most finitely many exceptions, we may assume that $\cM_H$ satisfies hypothesis \ref{p.exceptional}.
+Moreover, by construction of the perturbation $\cM_H^g$ of $\cM_H$ using Lemma \ref{l.detround}, $\cM_H^g$ can be rounded to polynomial precision and still satisfy \ref{p.general}.
+Thus all the hypotheses of the implication in Definition \ref{d.scalefree} are satisfied for this copy $M_i$ of $\cM_H^g$.
+In particular, we conclude that the tour $T_H$ traverses this copy $M_i$ with one of the paths output by $A_H$ on input $\cM_H^g$; by hypothesis (since our proposed Set Partition algorithm output FALSE on the instance), the path through $M_i$ can be shortened by $\d_1$. \end{proof}